Smile-SA/frontend-frameworks-comparison/README.md

 - TBT: Total Blocking Time - Sum of all time periods between FCP and Time to Interactive, when taskB length exceeded 50ms, expressed in milliseconds.
 - CLS: Cumulative Layout Shift - Cumulative Layout Shift measures the movement of visible elements within the viewport.
 - SI: Speed Index - Speed Index shows how quickly the contents of a page are visibly populated.

+## Tests

+The tests were made using Lighthouse in Chrome 114.0.5735.198 with following configuration:

+- Mode: "Navigation"
+- Device: "Desktop"

+In the result when there is two numbers separated by a <key>/</key> it means than:

+- the first one in the size transferred over network (sometimes with gzip compression which makes it smaller)
+- the second one in the size of the resource

 ## Results